Examples Gallery

 ## CryptoHash

 Unverified example demonstrating external library linking via the [Linker](/compiler#linker).
 Has no specs or proofs; it exists to show how external Yul helper functions integrate with compiled output.
-See the [Linking Libraries](/guides/linking-libraries) guide for a walkthrough.
+See the [Linking External Libraries](/guides/linking-libraries) guide for a walkthrough.

 -- Placeholder hash for proofs (replaced with real Poseidon at compile time)